 - In addition to the Active column, which contains a slider by which feeds are activated and deactivated, each feed has six columns that provide information and metrics about the data provided by the feed:

-- Feed: This column provides the name of the feed.
+- Name: This column provides the name of the feed.

 - Description: This column provides a description of the feed.

-- Uniqueness: This column provides the percentage of Indicators in this feed that are unique (i.e., that are not found in other feeds on which CAL gathers data as well).
-For example, a Uniqueness of 28% means that 28% of the Indicators in the feed are not found in other feeds (and, consequently, that 72% of the Indicators appear in other feeds).
+- Unique Indicators: This column provides the percentage of Indicators in this feed that are unique (i.e., that are not found in other feeds on which CAL gathers data as well).
+For example, a score of 28% means that 28% of the Indicators in the feed are not found in other feeds (and, consequently, that 72% of the Indicators appear in other feeds).

 Figure 5 shows the report card for the Malware Domain Blocklist feed.

-The top right of the report card provides a list of Common Classifiers from CAL that apply to the feed.
-The font size represents how common the classifier is, where larger text indicates that the classifier is more common.
+The top right-hand side of the report card provides a list of Common Classifiers from CAL that apply to the feed.

-The four bullet charts provide data on the following metrics:
+The six bullet charts provide data on the following metrics:

-- Reliability Rating: This metric is the same as the Reliability Score on the Feeds screen.
+- Reliability Rating: This metric is the same as the Reliability Rating on the Feeds screen.

-- Unique Indicators: This metric is the same as Uniqueness on the Feeds screen.
+- Unique Indicators: This metric is the same as Unique Indicators on the Feeds screen.

 - First Reported: This metric is a measure of how often a feed is the first feed to report a particular Indicator when that Indicator is observed in other feeds as well.